gitter-badger/ecs/README.md

 }
 ```

-> Important: `EcsFilterSingle<>.Create(EcsWorld)` method should be called before any system will be added to EcsSystems group connected to same `EcsWorld` instance.
+> Important: `EcsFilterSingle<T>.Create(EcsWorld)` method should be called before any system will be added to EcsSystems group connected to same `EcsWorld` instance.

 Another way - creating custom world class with inheritance from `EcsWorld` and filling shared fields manually.